marcos4503/backend-response-builder/README.md

 ?>
 ```

-This PHP code will produce the following response when accessed by some Client...
+This PHP code will produce the following response (in text plain) when accessed by some Client...

 ```json
 noResponseHeaderDefined